-The huckleberry is a delicious wild berry from Sri Lanka.
-This delicious combines luxury black tea leaves with rosehip pieces, dried berries and more!
+Huckleberry, a delicious wild berry from Sri Lanka, makes this tea a unique and tasty drink that can be enjoyed any time of the day.
+This delicious tea combines luxury black tea leaves with rosehip pieces and dried berries that make for an exquisite aroma and delicious taste.

 Ingredients: Luxury black tea, Rosehips, Raspberry, Cornflower petals, Natural flavours